blender/blender/doc/python_api/rst/info_gotcha.rst

 Undo/Redo
 ---------

-Undo invalidates all :class:`bpy.types.ID` instances (Object, Scene, Mesh, Lamp... etc).
+Undo invalidates all :class:`bpy.types.ID` instances (Object, Scene, Mesh, Light, etc.).

-This example shows how you can tell undo changes the memory locations.
+This example shows how you can tell undo changes the memory locations:

    >>> hash(bpy.context.object)
    -9223372036849950810
    >>> hash(bpy.context.object)
    -9223372036849950810

-   # ... move the active object, then undo
+Move the active object, then undo:

    >>> hash(bpy.context.object)
    -9223372036849951740

-As suggested above, simply not holding references to data when Blender is used interactively by the user is the only way to ensure the script doesn't become unstable.
+As suggested above, simply not holding references to data when Blender is used interactively by the user is the only way to make sure that the script doesn't become unstable.

 Undo & Library Data
 ^^^^^^^^^^^^^^^^^^^

-One of the advantages with Blenders library linking system that undo can skip checking changes in library data since it is assumed to be static.
+One of the advantages with Blender's library linking system that undo can skip checking changes in library data since it is assumed to be static.
 Tools in Blender are not allowed to modify library data.

-Python however does not enforce this restriction.
+But Python does not enforce this restriction.

 This can be useful in some cases, using a script to adjust material values for example.
 But its also possible to use a script to make library data point to newly created local data,